top of page

 Fast-forward to 1979, when the al-Quds hate fest was conceived by Iran’s Ayatollah Ruhollah Khomeini.
 At the time, he called Jews “godless, bloodsucking Zionists” and Israel a “stinking wound and infected gland.”
 Toronto councillors Brad Bradford and James Pasternak urged the city to seek an injunction to stop the al-Quds event, and Premier Doug Ford instructed his Attorney-General to do likewise.

-And, make no mistake: the professionally-rendered signs displayed at the al-Quds event were obviously, inarguably, the wilful promotion of hatred against an identifiable group.
+And, make no mistake: the three professionally-rendered signs displayed North of the al-Quds event - and the "skulls" one, that was displayed at the Al-Quds event - were obviously, inarguably, the wilful promotion of hatred against an identifiable group.
 Namely, Jews.

 [To read more, subscribe here]